Stem Cell Transplant for Multiple Myeloma and bone cancer

 Stem Cell Transplants for Multiple Myeloma

 Patients with Multiple Myeloma often need stem cell transplants to recover from the destructive nature of high-dose chemotherapy, which essentially destroys all the cells in the patient’s bone marrow.
-MSC+ Stem cell transplants allow for new healthy blood-forming hematopoietic stem cells, reduce apoptosis and induce angiogenesis.
+UC-MSC+ Stem cell transplants allow new healthy blood-forming hematopoietic stem cells, reduce apoptosis, and induce angiogenesis.
 During the early days of stem cell research, the cells mostly came from bone marrow and were referred to as bone marrow stem cell transplants[4].

 CAR T-cell therapy for Bone Cancer

-Today, The Regeneration Center can modify T-Cells and harvest stem cells from multiple sources including peripheral blood, cord tissue and cord blood stem cells.
-Natural Killer “NK” cells and enhanced Mesenchymal cell transplants can be used to treat various myeloma without the toxicity and risk of chemotherapy.
+Today, the Regeneration Center can modify T-cells and harvest stem cells from multiple sources, including peripheral blood, cord tissue, and cord blood stem cells.
+Natural Killer “NK” cells and enhanced Mesenchymal cell transplants can treat various myeloma without the toxicity and risk of chemotherapy.
 For some patients, a combination multi-stage treatment is needed to reduce the number of circulating myeloma cells & cancer stem cells before new transplants are given.

 T-Cells Programmed to Attack Cancer Cells

 Autologous stem cell transplants use a person’s stem cells, which can be removed from peripheral blood or bone marrow.
 After the cells are collected, they are either cryogenically stored for future treatment or sent to our lab to begin the long cell isolation and expansion stage.
 Patients who opt for traditional myeloma therapies begin high-radiation chemotherapy to kill all the cancer cells.
-When chemotherapy is complete, the patients stored or lab-prepared stem cells are reintroduced into their system intravenously.
+When chemotherapy is complete, the patients’ stored or lab-prepared stem cells are reintroduced intravenously.

-Patients with comorbidities or late stages might require 1 or 2 autologous stem cell transplants that are given in 6 to 12 months.
-The Regeneration Center uses this approach for some cases as research has shown that a staggering therapy can help some patients more than receiving just a single transplant.
+Patients with comorbidities or advanced disease may require 1 or 2 autologous stem cell transplants within 6 to 12 months.
+The Regeneration Center uses this approach in some cases, as research has shown that staggering therapy can benefit some patients more than a single transplant.

-Allogeneic Stem Cell transplants are when patients are receiving stem cells from a donor, i.e. another person, are referred to as allogeneic stem cell transplants.
-The best treatment results for patients needing allogeneic stem cells happen through matching donor cell types to patients.
+Allogeneic stem cell transplants are when patients receive stem cells from a donor (i.e., another person).
+The best treatment outcomes for patients who need allogeneic stem cells result from matching donor cell types to patients.
 This is often much easier if the donor is closely related to the recipient.
-In cases with no matches, cord tissue-derived allogeneic stem cell transplants might be an option as it does not require HLA matching.
+In cases with no matches, cord tissue-derived allogeneic stem cell transplants might be an option, as they do not require HLA matching.
 Cord blood stem cell transplants are considered riskier than autologous stem cell transplants, but they might not be as potent or better at fighting cancer cells.
-Transplanted (Allogeneic) cells have the advantage that they can help destroy myeloma cells in what is referred to as the graft vs tumour effect.
+Transplanted (Allogeneic) cells have the advantage of helping destroy myeloma cells through the graft-versus-tumor effect.

 Side effects of Allogeneic stem cell therapy

-If you or a loved one have been diagnosed with Multiple Myeloma, be aware of alternative medical solutions to fight cancer using MSC+ modified immune cells [5].Take the first step toward treatment by allowing your care to be handled by our team of experts in our advanced facility.
+If you or a loved one has been diagnosed with Multiple Myeloma, be aware of alternative medical solutions to fight cancer using MSC+-modified immune cells [5].Take the first step toward treatment by allowing our team of experts in our advanced facility to handle your care.
 We are here to help.
-To learn more about the safe and effective alternative treatment for Multiple Myeloma please contact us today.
+To learn more about safe and effective alternative treatments for Multiple Myeloma, please contact us today.

 Published Clinical Citations